HPV vaccine: Help your kids prevent cancer

 “Only about 20% of boys under age 18 are getting vaccinated, compared to 50% of girls,” Ramondetta says.
 “The effect is we’re seeing an epidemic of HPV-related oropharyngeal cancers in middle-age men in the U.S.”

-Both HPV vaccines are a series of three shots over six months.
-Your child must complete the three-shot series for maximum protection from cancer.
+The HPV vaccine is given as a series of two shots over six months.
+Your child must complete the two-shot series for maximum protection from cancer.

-“Only one in three girls and fewer than one in 10 boys receive all three doses,” Sturgis says.
+“Only one in three girls and fewer than one in 10 boys receive both doses,” Sturgis says.
 “That has to change for the HPV vaccine to be effective.”

 Need help remembering your child’s next shot?
 Use this chart to track your child’s HPV vaccination dates.